charliecalvert/CloudNotes/Assignments/Prog270Midterm2016.md

 ```

-It would be best if you showed it running on either on EC2 rather than on Lubuntu or our Ubuntu Server.
+It would be best if your screenshot showed it running on EC2 rather than on Lubuntu or our Ubuntu Server.
 However, it would be better to show it running anywhere rather than to not show it running at all.

 ## Tables